airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/zoho-desk-integration-with-eleapi.md

 ### Steps to Enable the Integration

 1. **Navigate to the “Third-party Integration” Section:**
-   * In your eleapi platform, go to the settings or integrations section and locate the "Third-party Integration" option.
+   * In your EleApi platform, go to the settings or integrations section and locate the "Third-party Integration" option.
 2. **Connect to Zoho Desk:**
    * Click on the "Connect" button and choose Zoho Desk from the list of available integrations.
    * Follow the prompts to authenticate and connect your Zoho Desk account.
 3. **Mapping the Variables:**
-   * Once connected, you'll see a screen where you can map the eleapi’s answers to the fields of your Zoho Desk.
+   * Once connected, you'll see a screen where you can map the EleApi’s answers to the fields of your Zoho Desk.
    * Add fields such as "Organization Name" and "Department Name" to your Zoho Desk mapping.
    * Select bot questions from the "Question" dropdown or manually enter parameter names.
    * Map these questions to parameters in your Zoho Desk.
 If dropdowns are not available, enter the parameter names manually.
    * Add new variables as needed using the "Add Parameter" button.
    * Click "Save" to activate your integration.
 4. **Test Your Integration:**
-   * Open your eleapi and simulate a conversation to create a new ticket in Zoho Desk.
+   * Open your EleApi and simulate a conversation to create a new ticket in Zoho Desk.
    * Verify that the ticket information is correctly sent to Zoho Desk and reflects accurately in your Zoho Desk account.

 ### Disconnecting the Integration